 “67% of users said TikTok inspired them to shop even when they weren’t planning to do so.”
 TikTok for Business

-Let’s take a look at 11 ways you can use small business TikTok marketing to acquire new customers and some small businesses that have made big moves by doing so.
+Let’s look at 11 ways you can use small business TikTok marketing to acquire new customers and some small businesses that have made big moves by doing so.

 1. Jump on trends or sounds